De Blasio wants New York City’s schools, subway, Broadway to remain open despite coronavirus

 New York City Mayor Bill de Blasio said Thursday that he wants Broadway events, schools and public transportation to remain open despite a jump in coronavirus cases in the city.

-While many of de Blasio’s counterparts in other major U.S. cities have already acted against the rapidly spreading COVID-19 outbreak with widespread bans and closures, the mayor said he doesn’t believe New York City is at that level yet.
+While many of the Democrat's counterparts in other major U.S. cities have already acted against the rapidly spreading COVID-19 outbreak with widespread bans and closures, the mayor said he doesn’t believe New York City is at that level yet.

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE